MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 - Cross-platform interoperability
 - Support for Docker containers

-PowerShell 7 works side-by-side with Windows PowerShell letting you easily test and compare before deployment.
-Migration is simple, requiring a minimal investment of time and lower the risk of failure.
+PowerShell 7 works side-by-side with Windows PowerShell letting you easily test and compare between editions before deployment.
+Migration is simple, quick, and safe. failure.

 PowerShell 7 is supported on the following Windows operating systems: